Rosuav/ThirdSquare/README.md

 A messy system in which railway station touches always affect times but others do not would further complicate matters, and I'm not sure it fixes the problem.

+Current inclination: Touches-off should not extend tickets.
+Fare evasion is fare evasion, and while it is be nice to build evasion discouragement into the code, it is not important enough to justify excessive complexity.